Lewa Safari Camp

 Cultural Village Visits

 Lewa Safari Camp offers visits to neighboring local Samburu homesteads (manyattas).
-For an additional fee the Samburu families will be delighted to show you round their traditional homes.
+For an additional fee, the Samburu families will be delighted to show you around their traditional homes.
 Built by the women from cattle dung and grass.
 They will share their way of life with you and sell their traditional handicrafts.

 Conservancy Visits